-It actually took me a surprisingly long time to figure out that I did, in fact, have an intolerance to gluten.
+It took me a surprisingly long time for someone who was rather obsessed with food to figure out that I did, in fact, have an intolerance to gluten.
 My entire life I had experienced stomach pains and would get bloated after eating even the tiniest meal.
-My digestive system was incredibly weak, and I knew that if I were to enjoy the meal, my energy and the way my pants would button for a few hours following the meal would suffer.
+My digestive system was incredibly weak, and I knew that if I were to enjoy the taste of a “normal” meal, my energy and body for a few hours to a few days following the meal would suffer.
 I went to a gastrointestinal doctor, who advised that I probably had a sensitivity to gluten.
 I did not buy it.
 Or, at least, I did not want to.

 Because for me, things not to eat are things that kill you — not something that made my face and stomach simply swell.
 Turns out it wasn’t just allergies I needed to avoid.

 Our bodies are all built differently, and that’s why it’s important to listen to the signs it sends you.
 If you’ve cut out allergens to survive and are still in pain, try cutting out gluten, dairy, corn, soy, and/or eggs (the most common intolerances).
 If you are still experiencing problems, try eating all natural and hormone/antibiotic-free, as our bodies surely were not made to digest chemicals and things that are not, well, food.